trilitech/tezos-developer-docs/src/pages/tutorials/build-an-nft-marketplace/part-2.md

     };
     ```

-2. Add `offers` field to storage, it should look like this below:
+2. Add an `offers` field to the `storage` type to store a map of NFTs for sale.
+Now the `storage` type looks like this:

     ```ligolang
     export type storage = {